 - Keep stirring the mixture to prevent sticking it to the bottom of the pan.

-- Let it cook further about 5-6 minutes.
+- Let it cook for a further 5-6 minutes.

-- Switch off the heat and allow it to cool before using it.
+- Switch off the heat and allow it to cool to room temperature.

 - In a big wide bowl add both flours, oil and salt then rub the mixture with your fingertips.